-Question Answer Marks 1 Likely content Note: These must not be seen as prescriptive or 'finite' lists.
+Question Answer Marks 1 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations, for example: i know (1) like (.) i don't know (.) i just keep thinking about it like the different speech patterns that may reflect the asymmetric relationship between the two speakers. structure of exchanges - co-operative overlaps and interruptions.
-For example, Zoe: i'd just feel // Cameron: itll take your mind off it though support and feedback between participants - for example the regular use of yeah by both participants and the echoing of each other's words, for example: Zoe: like its all new Cameron: completely new yeah reference to theories/theorists of language such as Robin Lakoff, Deborah Tannen, Deborah Cameron and Jennifer Coates inclusive v. exclusive speech Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that both participants are trying to be as helpful as they can be.
+Candidates are likely to refer to: non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations, for example: yeah it was erm (.) it was really tough some language features that are thought to be female language characteristics (e.g. co-operative overlaps, back-channel support) - Note: it is easy to over-state the significance of 'gendered' features structure of exchanges - co-operative overlaps and interruptions.
+For example, Kirsty: never mind not box again Nicola: i know // Kirsty: the doctors thought you might not walk again limited amount of support and feedback between participants - for example Nicola interjecting yeah reference to theories/theorists of language such as Robin Lakoff, Deborah Tannen, Deborah Cameron and Jennifer Coates inclusive v. exclusive speech Stronger and more confident candidates are likely to appreciate the highly cooperative nature of this conversation, and to see that Nicola and Kirsty are trying to be as helpful, positive and informative as they can be.
+The conversation comes across as quite natural, although Kirsty is clearly in charge of the interview.
+They may also recognise the difference in the purpose of the rising intonation in Kirsty's and Nicola's utterances.
 If candidates pursue such lines of argument in a balanced and coherent way, they are likely to gain higher marks.
 Refer to the band descriptors and standardisation scripts in arriving at your mark.